Abyssia: Andean Islands

 In fact, Llullaillaco is much taller than it looks.
 Just offshore, the Andes Trench is as much as 11.5 km deep.
 Head to toe, Llullaillaco is the tallest peak on Abyssia, some 14.7 km tall--over half the height of Mt Olympus on Mars.
 Pretty respectable for a high-gravity planet like ours!

-Incidentally, the common assertion that Mauna Kea is Earth's tallest peak, head-to-toe, is wrong; Abyssia is just Earth inverted, and the same altitude difference exists between our Andean peak, Llullaillaco, nearly 7 km high, and the Andean Trench just offshore, some 8 km deep here.
-Plenty of other Andean peaks, measured this way, are over 13 km tall.
-And the 2800-meter mountains of eastern Mindanao in the Philippines, right above the Philippine Trench, are 12 km base to top.
+Incidentally, the common assertion that Mauna Kea is Earth's tallest peak, head-to-toe, is wrong; Abyssia is just Earth inverted, and the same altitude difference exists between our Andean peak, Llullaillaco, 6.7 km high, and the Andean Trench just offshore, some 8 km deep here.
+Plenty of other Andean peaks, measured this way, are close rivals--over 13 km tall.
+And the 2800-meter mountains of eastern Mindanao in the Philippines, right above the Philippine Trench, are well over 12 km base to top.
 Hawaii, a mere 10 km tall, just gets better press.
 Well, it's a freestanding massif.

 Andalga on the beach, western Peruvia; faux 4-color print (2017) by Wayan